 In MS, inflammation and oxidative stress contribute to damage to nerve cells and the myelin sheath that insulates nerve fibers (axons).
 By activating the Nrf2 pathway, BIIB098 may reduce or slow the progressive damage to nerve cells.

 MMF is the active metabolite of dimethyl fumarate (Tecfidera), Biogen’s approved oral therapy for relapsing forms of MS. Tecfidera and BIIB098 have a similar mechanism of action, but BIIB098 may have fewer gastrointestinal side effects than the approved medication.

-Owing to successful pre-clinical data, a Phase I, randomized, double-blind study to assess the safety, tolerability and pharmacokinetics of the drug in 35 healthy participants was conducted by Alkremes.
-Participants, ages 18 and 55, were given a single dose of either ALKS 8700 or Tecfidera, followed by the other agent in a subsequent treatment period to enable crossover comparison.
-Initial data, reported in October 2015, showed that ALKS 8700 met the pharmacokinetic criteria for bioequivalence to Tecfidera.
-The most common adverse effects were flushing, dizziness, and constipation for ALKS 8700, and flushing, nausea, and diarrhea for Tecfidera.
+A Phase 1, randomized, double-blind clinical trial (NCT02201849), conducted in 2015, assessed the safety, tolerability, and pharmacokinetics (movement in the body) of a single dose of either BIIB098 or Tecfidera in 35 healthy participants.
+The treatment was then changed to enable crossover comparison.
+Results showed that BIIB098 met the standards for being a bioequivalent therapy to Tecfidera.
+The most common adverse effects were flushing, dizziness, and constipation forBIIB098, and flushing, nausea, and diarrhea for Tecfidera.

-Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
+Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.